h-yung/trip-organizer/README.md

 ## Learnings
 Mostly sticking to a consistent workflow/order of operations.
 General directory structure working from outside-in,
 1. Define data structures (only two here).
-Even if the database doesn't have a schema, be consistent and work with TypeScript.
+Even if the database doesn't enforce a schema, be consistent and work with TypeScript.
 2. Define basic endpoints needed for API.
 3. Write functions and test API with Postman.
 4. Inside server directory (update your .gitignore), create front-end directories.